QDucasse/lectern/README.md

 - *Create worker*: A worker thread is created.
 - *Initialize the worker*: The worker thread initializes its environment, making sure the code cache is created.
 It then notifies that it is ready.
 - *Locate the worker's code cache*: The main JS thread locates the worker thread's code cache by exploiting an information disclosure vulnerability.
 It then notifies the worker thread that it is ready.
 - *Make the code cache writable*: Upon receiving the main thread's message, the worker thread begins to execute another piece of code, forcing the SDT to update its code cache.
-It can either simply execute a function that is large enough to create a new chunk for the code fragment and set it as writable.
+It can  simply execute a function that is large enough to create a new chunk for the code fragment and set it as writable.
 - *Monitor and Overwrite the code cache*:  At the same time, the main thread monitors the status of the code cache and tries to overwrite it once its status is updated.
 - *Execute the shellcode*: When receiving the main thread's new message, the new worker calls the function whose content has already been overwritten.
 This way, the injected shellcode is executed.

 The race condition needs to be validated and the method that notifies the update takes 23 microsec against the 43 needed by the W+X protection.

-**System Design:** Three main challenges. ***Memory Map Synchronization*** as all memory regions allcated by the code cache are dynamically allocated and can grow and shrink freely, an effective way is needed to synchronize memories.
+**System Design:** Three main challenges. ***Memory Map Synchronization*** as all memory regions allocated by the code cache are dynamically allocated and can grow and shrink freely, an effective way is needed to synchronize memories.
 A *reservation-based* strategy is chosen for the shared memory.
 When the process is initialized, a we reserve a large chunk of shared memory in both the untrusted process and the SDT.
 Once the memory is allocated, the synchronization can be performed with *Inter-Process Communication (IPC)*. ***Remote Procedure Call*** can be done via stubs but suffers from performance and argument passing.
 There is a choice to extend the shared memory to dynamic data the SDT depends on. ***Permission Enforcement*** comes by intercepting system calls related to virtual memory management.
 Specifically, some policies are enforced: (i) memory cannot be mapped as both writable and executable, (ii) when mapping a memory region as executable, the base address and the size must come from the SDT process, and the memory is always mapped as RX, (iii) The permission of non-writable memory cannot be changed.